theBowja/genshin-db/readme.md

 ------------------------------------

-Flexibly search and get the information of characters, talents, constellations, weapons, weapon material, talent material, artifacts, food recipes.
+Flexibly search and get the information of characters, talents, constellations, weapons, weapon material, talent material, artifacts, food recipes, domains.

 All in-game languages are supported for query and result. (translations available only for characters, talents, materials, constellations, weapons, artifacts, foods currently).